The Constitution: The Foundation of a Nation

 The colonists who fought to be free from the king’s control believed that each person had certain rights, and that no government or other person should be able to interfere with those rights – at least not without a very good reason.

 They were so worried that the government might find a way to get around the Constitution that some of them wanted more rights specifically protected.
 The Constitution can be changed, but it isn’t easy.
-The first ten amendments, which we call the Bill of Rights, added a list of people’s rights and limits on the power of the government to get involved in people’s lives.
+The first ten amendments, which we call the Bill of Rights, added a list of people’s rights, as well as limits on the power of the government to get involved in people’s lives.
 Most of the amendments to the Constitution are meant to expand freedom and protect rights – and that’s what the Framers hoped for all those years ago.